Azure storage disaster recovery planning and failover

 Important

-Customer-managed account failover is only supported for storage accounts deployed using the Azure Resource Manager (ARM) deployment model.
-The Azure Service Manager (ASM) deployment model, also known as classic, isn't supported.
+Customer-managed failover is only supported for storage accounts deployed using the Azure Resource Manager (ARM) deployment model.
+The Azure Service Manager (ASM) deployment model, also known as the classic model, isn't supported.
 To make classic storage accounts eligible for customer-managed account failover, they must first be migrated to the ARM model.
 Your storage account must be accessible to perform the upgrade, so the primary region can't currently be in a failed state.

 Customer-managed account failover is not yet supported in accounts that have a hierarchical namespace enabled (Azure Data Lake Storage Gen2).
 To learn more, see Blob storage features available in Azure Data Lake Storage Gen2.